Hitesh-jadhav/ESP-BLE-Provisioning/README.md

 ---

-Feel free to contribute to this project by submitting pull requests or reporting issues!
+Feel free to contribute by submitting pull requests or reporting issues!

 Happy provisioning!